jgoerzen/docker-logitech-media-server/README.md

 This will expose your music stored at `/musicdir` on the host in read-only mode, and your playlists stored at `/playlistdir` in read-write mode, to the container.
 You will probably also want to add a `-v` in some fashion covering `/var/www/html/ampache/config`, since that you will want to preserve those files as well.
+If using the built-in MySQL, you'll also want to preserve `/var/lib/mysql`.

 # Setup